-- In 2020, we filed our 2019 Sustainability Accounting Standards Board ("SASB") report as well as made a disclosure to the Carbon Disclosure Project ("CDP"). - ESG-related disclosures and our most recent Sustainability Report are located within our 2020-launched ESG Practices website.
+ESG related disclosures, such as our most recent Sustainability Accounting Standards Board ("SASB") report, Carbon Disclosure Project ("CDP") questionnaire response, and our Sustainability Report are located within our ESG Practices website.

-ir.casella.com/esg-practices
+ir.casella.com/esq-practices

 2030 GOALS

 We have established ten sustainability goals for 2030.
 Every Casella employee has an important role to play in advancing these essential elements of our